-We’re proud to say our nursing school in Ohio prepares students for the NCLEX test from day one.
-Our instructors teach us to be comfortable answering NCLEX style questions and using clinical judgment during our curriculum.
-Here’s just a few of the ways we prepare you for NCLEX:
+We’re proud to say our nursing school in Ohio prepares students for the NCLEX from day one.
+Our instructors teach us to be comfortable answering NCLEX-style questions and using clinical judgment during our curriculum.
+Here are just a few of the ways we prepare you for NCLEX:

 - A class dedicated entirely to preparing for the NCLEX exam.